Hello, how can we help you?

 If the values of the two expressions are different, the condition will return the True value; otherwise, it will return the False value.

-Note: In the case of a checkbox (Boolean), the condition will return True if one of the fields is checked (true) and the other is unchecked (false), indicating that the values are different.
+Note: in the case of a checkbox (Boolean), the condition will return True if one of the fields is checked (true) and the other is unchecked (false), indicating that the values are different.
 The condition will return False if both fields have the same value, that is, if both are checked or unchecked.

 Text, Paragraph, Option group, Simple list, Fixed value, Date, Time, Decimal, Integer, Checkbox, Boolean.